SanPen/GridCal/README.md

   - Newton Raphson Iwamoto (robust Newton Raphson)
   - Holomorphic Embedding Power flow.
   - DC approximation.
-  - predictor-corrector Newton-Raphson from the base solution.
+  - Predictor-corrector Newton-Raphson from the base solution.

 - The hability to handle island grids in all the simulation modes.